erikfig/nova-toggle-on-table/README_EN.md

 ```

-You also can use the label/campo:
+You also can use the format label/label:

 ```
 NovaToggleOnTable::make('Active', 'active')